stephaneVercouillieBMID/slate/source/index.html.md

 _Document 33020 Technical Specifications Service Provider Open ID_ should help you go further.
 Otherwise standard Open ID documentation (http://openid.net/connect/) should also help you.

-## Test-App
+>## Test-App
-###After installing Itsme-UAT through Hockey-app on iPhone7, i get this message:
+>### After installing Itsme-UAT through Hockey-app on iPhone7, i get this message:"Non-trusted company app developer".
+What should i do?
-"Non-trusted company app developer"
+To be able to use itsme on Hockey App, you need to :

+Select : “Annuleer”
+Go to your settings
+Select : General
+Select : Profiles & Device Management
+Select : Belgian Mobile ID NV
+Select : Trust

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTE0MjcyNzcsMjAyOTI4MzY4NiwxOD
+eyJoaXN0b3J5IjpbLTEzODI2ODU0MDYsMjAyOTI4MzY4NiwxOD
 M0MTYwOTI5LC00MzU3NjY4NDYsLTk2MTIyNzAzMl19
 -->